 Early concept sketches of Pinkie Pie were just straight up Surprise◊.
 Her wings were passed on to Fluttershy and Pinkie Pie was given a swapped version of her G3 color scheme.note G3 Pinkie Pie had a magenta coat and light pink mane; G4 Pinkie Pie has a light pink coat and magenta mane.

 Both Surprise in her original concept and G3 Pinkie Pie have similar cutie marks with 3 balloons.
 G4 Pinkie Pie's cutie mark is a combination, using the balloon colors (blue and yellow) from G3 Pinkie Pie and the placement of the concept.

 The first word out of Pinkie Pie's mouth in the G4 cartoon is "Surprise".

-Its worth noting that the original Surprise had somewhat greenish blonde hair and Pinkie's mother is white with green hair, though she's not a pegasus.
+It's worth noting that the original Surprise had somewhat greenish blonde hair in the cartoon and Pinkie's mother is white with green hair, though she's not a pegasus.

 The 3rd tier characters Snips and Snails (himself a shout out to the G1 pony Squirmy◊), make up 2/3rds of the ingredients of little boys, the exact opposite of the Sugar, Spice and Everything Nice that created the Powerpuff Girls.